YoungsoonLee/bpi/README.md

   > and then can call start function with the category for extended function.

 * Does it scrape the page, or rely on the HN API?
   > I used HA API.
-Because I love open source or opened API.
+Because I love open source or open API.
 I think this is part of reusability.

 * Is it actually written in Perl, or mining bitcoin?
   > No, But If need it, I can do it~!
 Thank you ~!